tarwn/lessthandot-hugo/blogs/content/posts/2009-02-23-learn-visual-studio-2010-now-by-watching.md

 **[Episode 16: Windows Workflow 4][16]**

-In this episode of 10-4 we build a “Hello Workflow 4” application.
+In this episode of 10-4 we build a "Hello Workflow 4" application.
 You might have heard that .NET 4 includes an all new Workflow engine – learn how you can not only use Workflow but also do test first style development with it.

 **[Episode 17: F# Intro][17]**